 AVI is a small team.
 Any direct political engagement efforts or involvement in public policy initiatives are discussed at regular investment and stewardship meetings to ensure they align with our stewardship objectives which have been set in the context of our long-term view and commitment to the principles of the PRI.
-This process is overseen by the Director responsible for Responsible Investment.
-Similarly, any membership/support of third-party organisations that conduct political engagement is approved by this director.
+This process is overseen by AVI's Stewardship and Sustainability Risk Committee which is chaired by the Director on AVI's Board who is responsible for Responsible Investment.
+Similarly, any membership/support of third-party organisations that conduct political engagement is approved by this committee and director.

-o (B) No

-o (C) Not applicable, our organisation does not conduct any form of political engagement directly or through any third parties
+- o (B) No - o (C) Not applicable, our organisation does not conduct any form of political engagement directly or through any third parties